This is the multi-page printable view of this section. Click here to print.

 • IP can only be auto‑generated

 • The Public NAT feature is available only when the VPC is connected to an Internet Gateway.
-If Use is checked, you can select from reserved IPs in the VPC product’s Public IP.
-For details, see Create Public IP
+If you check Use, you can select from reserved IPs in the VPC product’s Public IP.
+For more information, see Create Public IP

-Network > Server-specific SettingsRequiredNetwork settings where servers generated by the service are installed
+Network > Server-specific SettingsRequiredNetwork settings where servers generated by the service are deployed

 • Select if you want to apply different settings per installed server